SherinaAB/Browser-Game/README.md

 ### MVP Criteria

-- Question cards should be legible while with a fun and inviting design
+- Question cards should be legible
-- Answer buttons should have color transition upon player hovering and highlighted upon selection
+- Answer buttons should have color transition upon player hovering
 - Timer should begin countdown immediately and be clearly shown
 - Scoreboard should tally proper and be placed in a strategic area easily legible
-- transition between question cards should be quick and seamless

 ### Post-MVP Plans

+- Timer should begin countdown immediately and be clearly shown
 - Create rotating cards during transitions
 - Add a sound bite during each transition to audibly indicate game progression
 - Add in a countdown alarm sound and color change alert on timer at the 5 second remaining mark
+- Answer buttons highlighted upon selection
+- while with a fun and inviting design
+- transition between question cards should be quick and seamless

 ## Project Planning